 The GMC ascertains your linguistic skills by assessing your score in specific tests.
 It may be the IELTS (Band Score 7.0 or higher) or OET (Grade B in reading, writing, listening & speaking).

 After you pass PLAB 1 & 2, you apply for the GP registration.
 There is one constraint.
 You have a window of 2 years after clearing PLAB 2 during which you may apply no later.

 By 2024, the UK Medical Licensing Assessment will replace the PLAB.
 The COVID pandemic has resulted in a major change that has affected life everywhere and at every level.

 Especially the healthcare sector has faced unprecedented pressure.
 Consequently, the GMC UK is going to change certain things in PLAB and create the UKMLA exam.

 PG in Germany after MBBS in India is another great option, though it requires you to learn the German language.
-Of the 6 levels starting from A1 to C2, you need to clear A1 and A2 that would qualify you to apply for visa.
+Of the 6 levels starting from A1 to C2, you need to clear A1 and A2 which would qualify you to apply for the visa.

 Once the Language formalities are done, you get into the phase where you do Observer-ship from a German hospital approved by the German Medical Council.
 This is followed by Residency.

 This may sound simple here but the process is quite complicated.
 To know more about PG in Germany after your MBBS in India,